google/pprof/doc/README.md

 * **Flat Value**: the value of a location itself.
 This is indicated by the font size.
-    *   Nodes with larger font have larger flat values.
+    *   Nodes with larger font sizes have larger flat values.
-    *   Nodes with smaller font have smaller flat values.
+    *   Nodes with smaller font sizes have smaller flat values.

 * **Cum Value**: the value of a location plus all of its descendants.
 This is indicated by the node's color.